Form W-2 Preview

 • Box c: Employer's name, address, and ZIP code

-• Box d: Control number (employer's internal use)
+• Box d: Control number (employer's internal payroll reference)

 • Box e/f: Employee's name and address